user28060/Alignment-of-schema-only-and-instance-only-data/README.md

 ### Summary of the experimental evaluation

-Our experimental assessment aims at (i) evaluating the efficiency of our proposal, and (ii) evaluating the usability of the proposed centrality metrics in a real application.

 ***Technical environment***

 We deploy our approach and its variations using PyTorch version 1.6.0 with CPU support.
 The experiments were conducted on a system equipped with an Intel Core i7-10750H processor, featuring 6 cores running at 2.6 GHz (up to 5.0 GHz with Turbo Boost).
 The system has 16 GB of RAM, which provides sufficient memory for the experiments.